microsoft/LMOps/promptist/README.md

 You can try the online demo at [https://huggingface.co/spaces/microsoft/Promptist](https://huggingface.co/spaces/microsoft/Promptist).

-`[Note]` the online demo at HuggingFace Space is using CPU, so slow generation speed would be expected.
+`[Note]` The online demo at HuggingFace Space is using CPU, so slow generation speed would be expected.
 Please load the model locally with GPUs for faster generation.

 ```python
 import gradio as grad